The Algorithm said so

 With Twitch, the top played games are shown and if the game you're playing isn't in the top list then people will have more trouble stumbling upon your stream.
 This also seems to impact the popular streams as it's rare I spot a game being played there that's not already popular or being done on some specialist stream such as a speed running event.

 It's worth pointing out that all the search metrics and information available doesn't just impact the film but the video game industry too.
 With shareholders not too up on the video game industry and executives from the packaged goods industry using said stats and information to make choices it rewards an industry of trend chasing rather than creating something new that blows up.
 It's safer.
-Share holders can ask "Well these mobile game things are making millions what are you doing to do that, why should we stay with you and not sell up to get more from a mobile developer" and then you get the crap that is the increasing number of microtransactions.
+Share holders can ask "Well these mobile game things are making millions when are you doing to do that, why should we stay with you and not sell up to get more from a mobile developer?" and then you get the crap that is the increasing number of microtransactions.
 Share holders could ask "Well out data says Battle Royale is big now, so why are you making this single player game crap?"
 And companies have to either try to justify it or they choose to can the single player game to chase a trend for fear of losing shareholders or scaring investors off.
 Algorithms and data can cause a homogenisation of the industry and reduce the range of title on offer causing experimental games or new ideas to be canned because they are unsafe option.

 Screenshot from the game Alone